Connecticut Audbon Society

 RTP Estuary Center Summer CampRegistration Open For All Sessions!

 The RTP Estuary Center’s afterschool program allows participants the opportunity to participate in hands-on, inquiry based learning experiences through STEAM based activities.
 Participants will learn how to use various types of scientific equipment and design, conduct experiments based on different weekly, seasonally-based topics while still leaving room for crafts and games.
 Themes will reflect the seasonal change found in nature.
 Each program will run for 7 weeks, meeting once a week from 3:45-5:00 pm.
 Participants are encouraged to dress for the weather and bring a snack and water bottle.
-Cost is $85 per 7 week program for members; $100 for non-members. * 6 week program is $75 for members and $90 for non-members
+Cost for all 6 weeks is $75 for members and $90 for non-members OR register for individual sessions for $12 for members and $15 for non-members.
+Contact Heather at hkordula@ctaudubon.org for questions.

 Busing is provided ONLY for Mile Creek Elementary and Lyme Consolidated students from school to the RTP Estuary Center for drop-off.
 Parent/Guardian must pick-up from RTP Estuary Center.